Repair Intake Software for Phone Repair Shops

 Frequently Asked Questions

-What is repair intake software?
+What should repair intake software improve first?

 Should intake software be separate from the repair ticket system?